lesliefinlayson/Pewlett-Hackard-Analysis/README.md

 _The Number of Retiring Employees by Title_

-Knowing how many employees and managers are approaching retirement age by title provides more specific information about Pelwett Hackard's upcoming staffing needs.
+Knowing how many employees and managers are approaching retirement age by title provides more specific information about Pelwett Hackard's upcoming open positions and staffing needs.

 <img width="134" alt="2021-08-06 (6)" src="https://user-images.githubusercontent.com/84471904/128579761-bd76a443-c608-43a5-9f4f-847a73e112e5.png">

 These numbers indicate the following:

-•	A high number of Senior Engineers will be retiring in the near future and of concern
+•	A high number of Senior Engineers will be retiring and of concern and high priority

-•	A high number of Senior Staff will be retiring in the near future and of concern
+•	A high number of Senior Staff will be retiring and of concern and high priority

-•	A moderate number of Engineers, Staff, and Technique Leaders will be retiring
+•	A moderate number of Engineers, Staff, and Technique Leaders will be retiring and will need to be addressed

 •	A low number of Assistant Engineers are retiring and very few Managers

  _The Employees Eligible for the Mentorship Program_

- The assignment to collect the employees who are eligible for the Mentorship Program includes current employees with birth dates between January 1, 1965 and December 31, 1965.
+ The assignment to determine the employees who are eligible for the Mentorship Program collects a list of current employees with birth dates between January 1, 1965 and December 31, 1965.
 The following document was generated (please click):

   [mentorship eligibility](data/mentorship_eligibility.csv)